maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/register-to-vote/do-i-have-to-register-again.md

 priority: Minor
 ---

-You must reregister if you:
+You must re-register if you:

-- move your address
+- Move to a different address
-- change your name
+- Change your name
-- wish to change political party affiliation
+- Wish to change political aprties or to state no party preference
-- were removed from the registration rolls while in prison or on parole for the conviction of a felony
+- Were removed from the registration rolls while in prison or on parole for the conviction of a felony